-It’s summer, a wonderful season to enjoy spending time outdoors with our canine companions.
+Warm weather is a wonderful time to enjoy time outdoors with our canine companions.
 With a little planning and precaution, we can make a walk in the park, trip to the beach, or a camping excursion safe and enjoyable for our pets when the temperatures soar.
 Check out these “cool” tips to keep your dog safe, happy, and hydrated this summer.

-Tips For Keeping Your Dog Safe, Happy & Hydrated
+Tips For Keeping Your Dog Safe In Summer Heat

 Share with us any summer pet tips you’ve got!